Financial results

 Commenting on these results, Steve Hughes, Chief Executive Coventry Building Society, said:

-Growing mortgages and savings
+Growing mortgages and savings in a disciplined way

-Strong financial performance
+Strong financial performance once again

-Supporting colleagues and the communities we serve
+Engaging our colleagues and supporting the communities we serve

 Results archive